 ProtoStar Social Issues Series

-When planning out the Theatre School season, program director Ben Cole thoughtfully selects one play that explores and addresses any number of social issues present in our local communities, allowing our students to explore these difficult issues in safe spaces and empowering them to tackle them in their communities.
-Past productions have explored themes relating to mental health, female empowerment, environmentalism, grief, bullying, disabilities, coming-of-age, and LGBTQIA+ identity.
+When planning the Theatre School season, Program Director Ben Cole intentionally selects one play that engages with social issues affecting our local communities.
+These productions give students a supportive, age-appropriate space to wrestle with complex topics—and the confidence to carry those conversations beyond the stage and into their own lives.
+Past selections have explored mental health, female empowerment, environmentalism, grief, bullying, disabilities, coming-of-age, and LGBTQIA+ identity.

-To formalize and grow this unique Theatre School initiative, we are thrilled to announce the creation of the ProtoStar Social Issues Series.
-With the generous support of the ProtoStar Group, this exciting partnership will allow us to broaden the reach of this annual production, strengthen its holistic educational impact, and expand the educational resources we can provide to our Theatre School community.
+To strengthen and expand this meaningful work, we’re proud to launch the ProtoStar Social Issues Series.
+With the generous support of the ProtoStar Group, this new partnership will elevate our annual social-issues production—broadening its reach, deepening its educational and emotional impact, and expanding the resources we can offer students, families, and our Theatre School community.

 Special Elements of the ProtoStar Social Issues Series